ctmazilu/RecodingR/README.md

 We have decided to handle these responses by grouping these 33 resonses into a new category names **Multiple Countries**, CharacterCode:XX, Code:200

-## Dealing with continent responses
+## Dealing with 'continent' responses

 Similarly, 6 responses were Africa, 4 Europe, 1 Carribean Island, 1
 Central America, 2 Middle East.
 These responses are two general to be